 - a.
-All Lots must have a lot line abutting a THOROUGHFARE or a - b.
+All Lots must have a lot line abutting a thoroughpare or a CIVIC SPACE. - b.
 Lots must have a LOT WIDTH appropriate for one or more building type(s) permitted for the district where the LOT is located. - c.
-Unless otherwise specified, Lots may be platted to create a CORNER, INTERIOR, OF KEY LOT.
-FLAG LOTS and THROUGH LOTS are prohibited, except for lots intended as a Through Block Plaza civic space type.
+Unless otherwise specified, Lots may be platted to create a CORNER, INTERIOR, OR KEY LOT.
+FLAG LOTS and THROUGH LOTS are prohibited, except for lots intended as a Through Block Plaza civic space type or a Block